Official: Bomb in Afghan capital targeted TV bus, 2 dead

 Mohammad Rafi Sediqi, an official with Khurshid, confirmed the deaths of two employees.
 He said two wounded were in critical condition.

+Zabihullah Mujahid, a Taliban spokesman, on his Twitter account denied involvement in the attack.

-Both the Taliban and an Islamic State group affiliate are active in Kabul but IS has claimed responsibility for recent attacks in the capital.
+The Islamic State group affiliate is also active in Kabul and has claimed responsibility for recent attacks in the capital.

+The U.S. Embassy in Kabul condemned the attack and expressed condolences for the families of the victims.
+“Attacks on the media are attacks on Afghanistan’s freedom and progress,” the embassy said in a tweet.
+“We stand with free media and are working hard for a peaceful Afghanistan.”

+Feroz Bashari, a government spokesman, said on Twitter that an attack on journalists is an attack on freedom of speech and open media and cannot be justified.
+“The Afghan government is seriously investigating this attack.
+Such attacks are not acceptable for the Afghan government.”

 The attack came after a truce the Taliban and Afghan nationals security forces in effect during the three-day Muslim holiday of Eid al-Fitr ended Tuesday.